Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Crescent**: As an action, you can twirl the whip around you.
 All creatures within 10 feet of you must succeed a dexterity saving throw (DC: 8 + dex/str + proficiency bonus) or take damage equal to this weapons damage.
 Once this effect is used, it cannot be used again until 30 seconds pass.

-You gain +1 to hit and damage rolls using this magical weapon.
+_You gain +1 to hit and damage rolls using this magical weapon_

 ---